Albina du Boisrouvray: Career

-FXB International
+Association François-Xavier Bagnoud

-Following the death of her only child, du Boisrouvray sold three-quarters of her assets including a jewelry collection auctioned by Sotheby's in New York for $31.2 million, an art collection of $20 million, and a substantial part of her family real-estate business which garnered $50 million.
+Following the death of her only child, du Boisrouvray sold three-quarters of her own assets and of those inherited in 1980 including a jewelry collection auctioned by Sotheby's in New York for $31.2 million, an art collection of $20 million, and a substantial part of her family real-estate business which garnered $50 million.
 The Sotheby's auction was the largest jewelry sale since the Duchess of Windsor's auction.
 The sale included pre-Columbian gold, jade and other notable pieces accumulated by the noble French family.
-Du Boisrouvray allocated part of the profits to the FXB Foundation to create programs, including an at home palliative care program for the terminally ill in Switzerland and France, a rescue helicopter control centre in the Swiss Alps, and a professorship at the University of Michigan (her son's alma mater).
-The rest of the funds were used to found FXB International in memory of her son, François-Xavier Bagnoud, a search-and-rescue pilot who died while serving as a transport pilot in Mali during the Paris-Dakar rally in 1986.
+Du Boisrouvray allocated part of the profits to the first FXB Foundation to create programs, including an at home palliative care program for the terminally ill in Switzerland and France, and other programs of the community life in the valais.
+As well as a rescue helicopter control centre in the Swiss Alps, and a professorship at the University of Michigan (her son's alma mater).
+The foundation also funded a building FXB aerospace, the center of vertical flying and the fellowships as well as programs at Rudgers University (University of medicine and entomology of New Jersey UMDMJ) with Doctor Oleske and nurse Mary Boland to fight aids and train doctors and nurses from all over the world, the paediatric infectious diseases and the Mary Boland nurse chair.

+The rest of the funds were used to found Association François-Xavier Bagnoud (FXB Switzerland) and later on FXB USA and FXB France, in memory of her son, François-Xavier Bagnoud, a search-and-rescue pilot who died while serving as a transport pilot in Mali during the Paris-Dakar rally in 1986.